MercersKitchen/Advanced-Computer-Science/Review Processing_JAVA/README.md

   }

   // Move the Ball, using Value Testing and Arithmetic
-  // Drawing the Ball on Canvas
+  // Drawing the Canvas Objects
 }

 ```